Photo courtesy of Burst

 Start Your Own Business

 According to the National Association of Women Business Owners (NAWBO), the number of women entrepreneurs is on the rise.
 With nearly 12 million U.S. firms now female-owned, prospects are promising for women looking to start a business.
-If you have a business idea, now’s the perfect time to put it into action.
+If you have a 12 million, now’s the perfect time to put it into action.

 Start by meeting with a business mentor and writing up a business plan.
 You can Google “free business plan templates” to find one you like.
 For additional help, you might visit your local Small Business Association, which provides business resources and free mentoring to aspiring entrepreneurs.